jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

 When defining a function that uses generics, we place the generics in the signature of the function where we would usually specify the data types of the parameters and return value.
 Doing so makes our code more flexible and provides more functionality to callers of our function while preventing code duplication.

-Continuing with our `largest` function, Listing 10-4 shows two functions that both find the largest value in a slice.
+The code snippet below shows two functions that both find the largest value in a slice.

 ```rust
     fn largest_i32(list: &[i32]) -> i32 {